-Students who officially withdraw from the college or an individual course by the end of the fourteenth (14th) calendar day of the semester will receive a 100% refund of tuition, less non-refundable fees.
-Students in classes which begin after the designated start of the semester (e.g., a mid-semester start) will have fourteen (14) calendar days from the designated start of the alternative semester to withdraw for a full refund.
+All refunds require that the student complete an official withdrawal form.
+Effective Fall Semester, 2011, students who officially withdraw from the college or an individual course by the end of the fourteenth (14th) calendar day of the semester will receive a 100% refund of tuition, less non-refundable fees.
+Students in classes that meet in a format shorter than the traditional semester (15-16 weeks) will have seven (7) calendar days from the designated start of the class to withdraw for a full refund.
+If the seventh (7th) or fourteenth (14) calendar day falls on a weekend or holiday, the drop refund date will be the first business day following the weekend or holiday.
 Exception: students in courses that meet for two weeks or fewer must drop by the end of the first day of the class in order to get a 100% refund.
-[Please note that certain fees are non-refundable.
-Non-refundable fees are defined as advance tuition deposits, admission application fees, residence hall room deposits, payment plan fee, orientation fees.
-All other fees are to be considered refundable.
-This includes, but is not limited to, academic instruction fees, lab fees, comprehensive student services fees, and the Nursing, Dental, Ortho and Diagnostic Medical Imaging Program clinical surcharges.]
+(Please note that certain fees are non-refundable.
+Non-refundable fees are defined as advance tuition deposits, admission application fees, residence hall room deposits, payment plan fee, and orientation fees.
+All other fees are refundable.
+This includes, but is not limited to academic instruction fees, lab fees, comprehensive student services fees, and the Nursing, Dental, and Diagnostic Medical Imaging Program clinical surcharges.)

 All Federal Title IV funds (i.e., PELL, SEOG, Perkins Loan) are prorated and refunded according to the rules and regulations mandated by the U.S. Department of Education.
-Please contact the Financial Aid Office at (603) 271-7135 for more information.
+Please contact the Financial Aid Office at (603)271-7135 for more information.